- UCAS course code

 The unit will develop students understanding of the importance of evidence as an underpinning determinant of best nursing practice.
 It will consider types of evidence and where evidence can be found, using a variety of pedagogic approaches, including Face to Face lectures, small group tutorials, a practical skills based workshop and access to a range of online resources.

-- enable students to recognise how evidence can be used to support and enhance best practice in nursing care through developing students’ understanding of the principles of evidence based practice, enhancing students’ knowledge of how to systematically find evidence and supporting students’ ability to recognise, review and appraise a variety of evidence sources
+This unit aims to enable students to recognise how evidence can be used to support and enhance best practice through developing students’ understanding of the principles of evidence based practice, enhancing students’ knowledge of how to systematically find evidence and supporting students’ ability to recognise, review and appraise a variety of evidence sources.

 The learning outcomes are mapped to the NMC (2018) platforms.